-Create a content and lead-generation plan based on your customer’s journey.
+Create content and lead-generation plan based on your customer’s journey.

-Since some prefer flywheel and others prefer funnel, the template is split into Phase One, Two, and Three with notes on where you should be in the flywheel and funnel’s cycles.
+Since some prefer flywheel and others prefer funnel, the template is split into Phases One, Two, and Three, with notes on where you should be in the flywheel and funnel’s cycles.

 Funnel Stage: Awareness

 Flywheel Goal: Attract Prospects